heptarch/heptarch.github.io/drafts/demon-bh.md

 Or can they?
 Bennett noted that, every time the demon sorts a particle into a chamber, it generates a bit of data it can either erase or store.
-If erase, it comes with an entropy cost.
+Erasing comes with an entropy cost, as per Landauer's principle.
-If store, there are
+Storing, on the other hand, has two interesting features: first, it *correlates* the demon's memory with the gas system, and second, it is limited by the physical size of the memory.